My Story

 It was through an unexpected experience during Passover that I discovered an inventive way to move from enslavement to freedom — using innocuous objects and everyday experiences around the house.
 That insight became the seed of The Untangle Method™, a three-step mind-body framework that helps people untangle emotional and behavioral patterns and reclaim their lives.

 Today, I speak, write, and teach from a place of continued healing and embodied resilience.
-As a young woman, I trained as a professional gymnast, dancer, and actress — but it was my journey through trauma, addiction, and recovery that shaped me into the practitioner I am now.
+As a young woman, I trained as a professional gymnast, dancer, actress, and therapist — but it was my journey through trauma, addiction, and recovery that shaped me into the practitioner I am now.
 I became an expert in crisis intervention, addiction recovery, and habit formation.

 These diverse disciplines gave me a unique lens on human behavior — all of which inform The Untangle Method™ today.
 Drawing from biology, psychology, philosophy, the arts, and the humanities, I help people reclaim their lives, heal from the past, and flourish in ways they never believed were possible.